RenZihou/Monopoly/Monopoly.md

     * Promotion
     * Transfer
 * Loss & Win:
     * Out if fund <= 0
     * Once a player is broke, his / her buildings goes vacant while whose levels remains unchanged
 * Other Rules:
     * one player on each land at most (force previous player to move forward 1 step)
     * each player will receive a small amount of fund at each of his / her round.
 The more buildings he / she owns, the more money he / she receives.

+### About Strategy Cards

+The only legal way to obtain a strategy card (*card for short*) is through reaching a functional land.

+Each functional land gives a certain type of card.
+These cards have various effects and use conditions.

+A passive card can only be activated when certain condition is triggerred.

 ***